tinkink-net/tutorials/docs/en/linux/search-files-with-find-command.md

 - `d` - Days
 - `w` - Weeks

-This will search for all files modified within the last 24 hours in the current directory and its subdirectories.

 > You can also use `-atime` and `-ctime` options to search for files based on their access time and creation time respectively.

 ## Finding Files by Size